 - A feeling that the rectum has not completely emptied after a bowel movement

-Many women with posterior vaginal prolapse also experience prolapse of other pelvic organs, such as the bladder, uterus or — for women who have had surgery to remove the uterus (hysterectomy) — the top of the vagina.
+Many women with posterior vaginal prolapse also have prolapse of other pelvic organs, such as the bladder or uterus.
+A surgeon can evaluate the prolapse and talk about options for surgery to fix it.

 When to see a doctor

-Posterior vaginal prolapse results from pressure on the pelvic floor.
+Posterior vaginal prolapse results from pressure on the pelvic floor or trauma.
 Causes of increased pelvic floor pressure include:

 - Repeated heavy lifting